Occasionally I’ll be out to dinner with friends or acquaintances who aren’t vegan, and they will be eating something they especially enjoy.

 Unless you work at VegNews, it’s very likely that your co-workers aren’t bringing in vegan cupcakes for their birthdays or vegan donuts for morning meetings.
 I don’t have to use restraint to have just one when nothing there is vegan.

 Every time that I’m in a room with a bunch of non-vegan donuts, I don’t have to police myself or decide, “Do I want one donut today or two or three?”
 If the donuts aren’t vegan, I won’t be having any.

 That may sound like it’s just as difficult, but I find it much easier.
 I don’t have to make that decision in the moment.
-I decided that 8 years ago.
+I decided that over a decade ago.

 Also, once you have opted out of animal products, there’s a lot less advertising coming at you for things you actually buy.
 Billions of dollars are spent on advertising, but most of that goes towards things with animal products.